jahid-github/jahid-github/README.md

-**👋 Hi, I’m an End-to-End AI Engineer with Full-Spectrum Data Science.
-Basically, focused on industry automation in every workflow, Computer Vision and Intelligent System.**
+**👋 Hi, I’m an End-to-End AI Engineer.
+Focused on industrial automation, Applied ML and intelligent systems.**

 ### What I Do
 **I build real-world AI systems combining:**